Deconstructing The Idea of Addiction

 The word addiction carries serious weight in reference to a dynamic organism, yet it usually shows up in conversation as if it were a single abstract object.
 The language doesn’t do justice to the real experience and we often glaze over it.
 Inside of a real human life it brings way more texture.

 I like to think about the multi-part movement of addiction as being like three Conductors within a symphonic organism.
-They operate simultaneously in an interconnected way but when combined, the break the harmony of the whole.
-Then, they create inner tension within the group, affect outward behavior, and eventually an identity of chaos forms around the group as whole.
+They operate simultaneously on their own but when combined, they break the harmony of the whole.
+Then, they create inner tension, affect outward behavior, and eventually build an identity of instability.

-We can break down the roles of these Conductors of the symphony.
-For this thought experiment, we’ll name them as “Incitements”, “Incarnations”, and “Implantations”.
+We can break down the roles of the Conductors of the symphony.
+For this thought experiment, we’ll name them as “Incitements”, “Incarnations”, and “Implantations” - these are the three main Conductors that drive the loop of addiction:

 We can think if Incitements as the inner conditions that stir the system.
 They appear as subtle shifts in the emotional and physiological music hall of a person’s life.
 They can be simple; a moment of shame after a small mistake or a quiet evening that begins to feel strangely hollow.
 They could be the loneliness that arrives when a plan falls through or the fatigue that makes an ordinary daily effort feel heavier than usual.
-Basically, all of them could be defined as an unsettled restlessness that appears when the mind goes still - whether they’re consciously recognized or not.
+Basically, all of these scenarios could be defined as unsettled restlessness - whether it’s consciously recognized or not.

 These interior moments arise in the deep layers of the subconscious, in the nervous system, and show themselves in the emotional life.
 They create an internal climate of discord where the addictive loop finds energy.
 But once a person learns to watch for these inner rhythms, the first signs become easier to recognize and then interrupt.

 After the initial Incitement, Incarnations arrive - when the pressure and discord we mentioned above manifest action in the world.
-It’s the moment where the chaos of the disorganized Conductors, each seeking their own way, crosses from inner tension to visible behavior.
-Then, addiction begins to move through the body before the mind fully registers what is happening.
+It’s the moment where the chaos of the disorganized Conductors, each seeking their own way to comfort, crosses from inner tension to visible behavior.

 Before we know it, a drink appears in the hand after attention drifts to life challenges like work or family or finances - when the mind is somewhere other than the present.
-Or maybe a phone unlocks and the thumb begins to scroll and we fall into a loop of being less aware.
-Or maybe a text is sent to someone whose presence inevitably brings pain, just to feel something that we can identify.
-Stimulation becomes the immediate answer to dis-ease.
+Or maybe a phone unlocks and the thumb begins to scroll and we fall into a loop of being less aware, then the drink appears.
+Or maybe a text is sent to someone whose presence inevitably brings pain - just to feel something that we can identify - and then that leads to justifying a drink to calm down.
+Stimulation becomes the immediate answer to dis-ease, and causes use (or at least becomes a slippery slope to it).

 We all know that feeling of the crave - when something unfolds that feels strangely automatic.
 It feels automatic because through repetition, the body learns these pathways and they become well-worn.
 The nervous system develops shortcuts that move our bodies faster than reflection.
 Awareness only comes back after the behavior has already occurred in physical reality.
 Sometimes, we don’t even recognize it until it’s done.